This Poet's Corner

 In Madrid you drove me wild with

-fluent Spanish in the throws of the sheets.
+Fluent Spanish in the throws of the sheets.

-I threw that glass of wine at you in Paris
+I threw that glass of wine at you in Paris and

-and broke the mirror to the armoire.
+Broke the mirror to the armoire.

 We both laughed.